Golu629919/HealthIntellect-Medical-NLP-Analytics-Suite/README.md

 🤝 Contributions

 Contributions are welcome!
-Feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests.if you are facing any difficulties regarding this kindly pull request to me.

 📜 License